When I started icebreaker I was 24, broke and had absolutely no idea what I was doing.

 Everyone who wore the product was amazed and I was convinced.
 My guiding mantra was ‘this will work if I don’t screw it up’.
 I was flying blind, so I sought lots of help.
 I wrote a business plan, found eight investors through my friends’ parents who were willing to stump up $200,000 and formed a board of mentors with passion and experience.
 We had a clear vision and in 1995 icebreaker was born.
 We were the little guys with a big idea - to connect people with nature, wearing a product from nature.

 icebreaker means ice-breaking.
-On one level it means staying warm, but our underlying meaning is about breaking the ice - new ideas and new relationships – between people and nature, and between natural fibers and your body.
+On one level it means staying warm, but our underlying meaning is about breaking the ice - new ideas and new relationships – between people and nature, and between natural fibres and your body.

 By the end of that year, we were stocked by 14 bold outdoor stores across New Zealand.
 These were the first to take a risk on a young guy with a dream, a Datsun, a suitcase full of merino base layers, and an endorsement from Sir Peter Blake.

-Now, after more than 20 years, icebreaker is available in over 40 countries, but our simple idea remains the same: to take a fiber from nature that is designed to keep an animal alive - a merino sheep - and to transform it into a high performance natural clothing system to keep humans alive in nature.
+Now, after more than 20 years, icebreaker is available in over 40 countries, but our simple idea remains the same: to take a fibre from nature that is designed to keep an animal alive - a merino sheep - and to transform it into a high performance natural clothing system to keep humans alive in nature.
 People need nature.
 Nature is the antidote to our crazy city life.
 It balances our soul and rekindles our spirit.
 Nature has the answers."